-All candidates for a local government election must:
+All registered third parties for a local government election must:

-- establish a dedicated campaign bank account with a financial institution - use the account to pay for all campaign expenses including electoral expenditure - use the account to receive all gifts and loans for the election.
+- establish a dedicated campaign bank account with a financial institution - use the account to pay for all campaign expenses including electoral expenditure.

 The account must not be used for any other purposes.